Fernando Torres: Early career

-Born in Fuenlabrada, Community of Madrid, Torres became interested in football as a child and joined his first team, Parque 84, at age five.
-His grandfather was not a passionate football fan, but took pride in being an Atlético Madrid supporter, and Torres inherited his love for the club.
+Born in Fuenlabrada, Community of Madrid, Torres loved football as a child and joined his first youth team, Parque 84, at age five.
+His grandfather was an Atlético Madrid fan.

-Torres began playing football as a goalkeeper, the position his brother played in.
-At age seven, however, he started playing regularly as a striker in an indoor league for the neighbourhood club, Mario's Holanda, using the characters from the anime Captain Tsubasa as inspiration.
-Three years later, aged 10, he progressed to an 11-side team, Rayo 13.
-He scored 55 goals in a season and was one of three Rayo 13 players to earn a trial with Atlético.
-He impressed the scouts and joined the club's youth system at age 11 in 1995.
+Torres began playing football as a goalkeeper.
+At age seven, he began playing as a striker for Mario’s Holanda, the neighbourhood’s 'indoor football' club, using the characters from the anime Captain Tsubasa as inspiration.
+At age 10, he joined Rayo 13 and scored 55 goals in his first season.
+He later joined Atlético’s youth system at age 11 in 1995.